Leeroy-Brown01/SmartCoreConnect/README.md

 #### First-Time Setup

 When you run `npm run dev` for the first time, the system will:

-1. Start the local Supabase development environment
-2. Apply all database migrations automatically
-3. Set up the necessary tables, policies, and storage buckets
+1. Prompt you to enter your Supabase project URL and anon key
+2. Update the .env file with your credentials
-4. Start the frontend development server
+3. Start the frontend development server connected to your online Supabase project

 #### Manual Backend Management